Nesquiko/swimlogs/doc/model/training.md

 3. what
 4. starting rule (interval, pause, none)

+#### Starting rule

+Strategy to how to start in between the set repetitions.

+Interval
+: represented in form `I=XX`, where XX is how many seconds one repetition will take Pause
+: represented in form `P=XX`, where XX is how many seconds to wait in between the repetitions.
+None
+: just swim without any time restrictions

 #### JSON representation

 Simple set block with one repetition, with none as starting rule.